Work, Informalisation and Place

-The Work, Informalisation and Place research group (WIP) provides methodologically innovative interdisciplinary studies of contemporary work and employment in sectors such as hand car washes, nail bars, and small-scale garment manufacturing.
+The Work, Informalisation and Place Research Centre (WIP) provides methodologically innovative interdisciplinary studies of contemporary work and employment in sectors such as hand car washes, nail bars, and small-scale garment manufacturing.
 Work in these sectors tends towards casualisation and informalisation where workers operate under business models that embed patterns of labour market exploitation.
 Exploitation includes wage theft, under payment of the national minimum wage through to modern slavery where employer coercion centres on work for favours, labour bondage and tied labour in unsafe workplaces.

 We work with the Director of Labour Market Enforcement at BEIS, the Gangmasters Labour Abuse Authority and the Responsible Car Wash Scheme.
 WIP's research team is currently working on a large-scale project to map and risk classify hand car wash sites in England and Wales.
 This project develops our empirical research on the workplace and employment relations characteristics of hand car washes in the east midlands by providing clear and accurate labour market intelligence-led research findings.
 In turn, these create a predictive dimension built on expertise developed across a range of research projects at NTU that will enable regulators to target their limited resources effectively.